London Gatwick Route 4 Airspace Change Consultation (ACP-2018-86)

 Overview

 London Gatwick is following the Civil Aviation Authority’s (CAA) airspace change process as outlined here.
 Before changes to airspace can be made, a rigorous process must be undertaken to design different options, assess these options against safety, noise, overflight, tranquillity, emissions and habitats impacts and engage with communities and stakeholders that may be affected by the changes in a public consultation.
-Watch the video below to find out more about the consultation process and how you can have your say on our proposals.
+Watch the video below to find out more about the consultation process.

 Understanding the materials on this site